Terms and conditions

 (d) the lines company that is the owner of the network connected to the embedded network will have no liability to you in contract, tort (including negligence) or otherwise in relation to the supply to you under this agreement;

-(e) the acknowledgement and agreements referred to in subclauses (a) to (d) above are given by you for the benefit of the lines company that is the owner of the network connected to the embedded network and are enforceable by the lines company that is the owner of the network connected to the embedded network in accordance with section 4 of the Contracts (Privity) Act 1982.
+(e) the acknowledgement and agreements referred to in subclauses (a) to (d) above are given by you for the benefit of the lines company that is the owner of the network connected to the embedded network and are enforceable by the lines company that is the owner of the network connected to the embedded network in accordance with Subpart 1 of Part 2 of the Contract and Commercial Law Act 2017.

 22. MERIDIAN WEBSITES